novak-stevanovic/nuterm-gfx/README.md

 # Nuterm-GFX - Work in progress

-__Nuterm-GFX__ is a retained-mode terminal GUI library written in C. It features a __multi-pass layout process__ (inspired by GTK) that relies on arena allocation, ensuring __high performance__.
-The library is built from the ground up with strong __modularity__ - Scene, Stage, Object, etc. are all implemented as abstract types, giving the user the ability to provide their own implementation and/or mix up different implementations.
+__Nuterm-GFX__ is a retained-mode terminal GUI library written in C. It features a __multi-pass layout process__ (inspired by GTK) that relies on arena allocation for __high performance__.
+The library is built from the ground up with strong __modularity__ - Scene, Stage, Object, etc. are all implemented as abstract types, giving the user the ability to provide their own implementation.
 The codebase was intentionally written in an __OOP-inspired style__, but without heavy abstractions.
 This combination makes the process of adding new widgets straightforward.

 It also provides __UTF-32 support__ for correct handling of Unicode text and __asynchronous task execution__ on worker threads while maintaining __cross-terminal compatibility__.

 # Dependencies

 The library is built on top of [Nuterm](https://github.com/novak-stevanovic/nuterm), which abstracts differences between terminal emulators and handles escape sequences, input events, and output buffering.
-Additionally, this library relies on [UConv](https://github.com/novak-stevanovic/uconv) for its UTF-32 conversion needs and [SArena](https://github.com/novak-stevanovic/sarena) for arena allocation.
 To fetch compile and link flags, pkg-config is used.
-This means that, when compiling the library, pkg-config must be able to locate corresponding .pc files.
+This means that, when compiling the library, pkg-config must be able to locate the Nuterm's .pc file.

-The library also uses [uthash](https://github.com/troydhanson/uthash).
-That is bundled internally.
+Additionally, this library relies on [UConv](https://github.com/novak-stevanovic/uconv) for its UTF-32 conversion needs, [SArena](https://github.com/novak-stevanovic/sarena) for arena allocation, [Gen-C](https://github.com/novak-stevanovic/genc) for generic containers and [uthash](https://github.com/troydhanson/uthash) for a hashmap implementation.
+All of this is bundled internally.

 ## Makefile instructions: